 · Where the drainage is actually located away from the house.
 Are there any obvious soggy areas?

 · Roof: What is the overall condition?
+What is the remaining economic life?
 When was the last repairs done or overall last replacement done.
 Especially in South Florida during the long rainy season, if the roof has any leaks this could be a deal breaker in itself because of the potential replacement costs involved.

 · Exterior: The outside perimeter of the house is important to inspection to see whether it needs repainting or repairs.
 For example, mold fungal on the walls or wood is actually an eye sore.
 Are the gutters and downspouts firmly attached?
 Are there loose boards or dangling wires?
 Is there asbestos in the exterior material, which would require added costs if it needed to be repaired or replaced?